 - Costly RFPs – Even if one ignores the common gripes about RFPs taking too much expertise and being an arduous process, there’s the very real issue that some companies are running RFPs that cost more than they are worth.
 If the cost to run an RFP for a $300,000 purchase is $50,000, you’re going to have a very difficult time proving to your company that you can justify the cost of the sourcing event.
-There are a number of different factors that lead to expensive RFP processes, but the most important thing is to understand why your RFPs are expensive.
+There are a number of different factors that lead to expensive RFP processes, but the most important thing is to understand how much you are spending on procurement process flow.
 From there, you can identify what conditions need to change for your RFPs to become the value-driving tool that they are supposed to be.
 Otherwise, if the process itself is too costly, it undermines the rationale for leveraging the RFP for strategic purchasing decisions.

 - Communication between Stakeholders – With mounting pressure to make today’s decisions yesterday, a sourcing process that — by design — prevents impulse buys is bound to frustrate some.
 Billowing email chains, interminable conference calls, and answering the same questions over-and-over causes massive frustration on both sides of an RFP.
 Examples of critical communication checkpoints in an RFP include developing clear objectives, evaluating the competing proposals, and having specific evaluation criteria.
 Fortunately, many of the problems people have with RFPs can be solved with streamlined communication… which also has the added benefit of directly reducing the cost to run RFPs.

 - Vendors Refusing to Respond – When you’re a Fortune 500 company, you can ask suppliers to respond to an RFP via smoke signals and the odds are decent that you will receive multiple proposals.
 However, when the perceived stakes for suppliers are lower, some may not even want to respond.
 Much of the frustration experienced by buyers is mirrored by vendors.
-Manual processes are the source for much of this angst, but the reality is that it’s difficult for sales professionals to commit to spending both their own time, and the time of internal subject-matter experts, responding to a lengthy RFP that is being sent out to a number of competing vendors.
+The vendor procurement process shouldn’t be managed manually, but the reality is that it’s difficult for sales professionals to commit to spending both their own time and the time of internal subject-matter experts, responding to a lengthy RFP that is being sent out to a number of competing vendors.
 From the perspective of a sales department, dealing with RFPs is a necessary evil.
-Most salespeople would prefer to invest their time into developing relationships with prospects — not filling out forms.
+Most salespeople would prefer to invest their time in developing relationships with prospects — not filling out forms.
 The relationship between buyer and prospective supplier is important, but should not, on its own, dictate how a contract is awarded.
 To maximize the odds that vendors respond to your RFP, offer them an experience with streamlined communication, collaboration, and more.
 If you make the RFP response process better for them, you are more likely to have strong competitive bids for your business.

 Learn more about effective RFPs in our Essential Guide to Understanding the RFP Process.